-WHEREAS, the Levittown CSE has carefully canvassed those persons who have demonstrated a willingness to serve in such capacity,
+WHEREAS, the Levittown CSE has carefully canvassed those persons who have demonstrated a willingness to serve in such capacity, on Preschool Special Education

-NOW, THEREFORE, BE IT RESOLVED, that Karen Buttner, 57 Barbara Lane, Levittown be appointed as a surrogate parent for the 2020-2021 school year."
+NOW, THEREFORE, BE IT RESOLVED, that Karen Buttner, 57 Barbara Lane, Levittown be appointed as a surrogate parent for the 2021-2022 school year."

-24. Appointment of Committee on Special Education and Committee on Preschool Special Education
+26. Appointment of Committee on Special Education and Committee

-Recommended Motion: "RESOLVED, that the Levittown Board of Education appoint the three parent members: Karen Buttner, Dawn Santorufo and/or Krista Taormina, all chairpersons, psychologists and special and regular education teachers of special education students as well as Dr. Susan Farber, Dawn Wang, Dr. Sean Haggerty, Milton Josephs, Rocco Ognibene, Richard Cirillo, Stephanie Adonna, Julia Joshuakutty, Dr. Margaret Ippolito, and Edel McCarville to serve on the District Committee on Special Education and the Committee on Preschool Special Education for the 2020-2021 school year."
+Recommended Motion: "RESOLVED, that the Levittown Board of Education appoint the three parent members: Karen Buttner, Dawn Santorufo and/or Krista Taormina, all chairpersons, psychologists and special and regular education teachers of special education students as well as Dr. Susan Farber, Dawn Wang, Dr. Sean Haggerty, Rocco Ognibene, Stephanie Adonna, Julia Joshuakutty, Dr. Margaret Ippolito, and Edel McCarville to serve on the District Committee on Special Education and the Committee on Preschool Special Education for the 2021-2022 school year."

-25. Appointment of Impartial Hearing Officers
+27. Appointment of Impartial Hearing Officers